drconopoima/vimrc/README.md

 Maintaining this Vim configuration isn't my day job.
 Daily I am the founder of [Doist](https://doist.com/).
 You could come and help us build the workplace of the future while living a balanced life (anywhere in the world 🌍🌎🌏).

 PS: Using Vim isn't a requirement 😄

+## Credits

+This package is forked from [amix/vimrc](https://github.com/amix/vimrc) project.

+I have so far added:

+* Activate line numbers by default to the basic configuration